PetoAdam/ParallelMind/README.md

 ```
 This runs unit tests for matrix ops, layers, nodes, and the NPY reader.

+## Continuous Integration
+- GitHub Actions builds the Docker image (lean variant) and caches MNIST datasets.
+- CI installs CPU-only `torch`, `torchvision`, and `numpy` at runtime to generate `.npy` files.
+- The workflow builds the project and runs only fast tests (currently `test_npy_reader`).
+- The MNIST training example is intentionally not run in CI to keep builds fast and reliable.

 ## Project layout
 ```
 src/            # Core library (Matrix, Layer, Network, CUDA kernels)